easy-Coder/okepoint/README.md

 ## Getting Started(Dev)

-To be able to contributor to this project, you should do this:
+To be able to contribute to this project, you should do this:

 - Install flutter, git and any code editor of your choice
 - Fork & star the repo